 Here’s another home energy saver tool.
 It calculates all your energy bills using your current rates and personal information, such as where you live, the number of your household members, what year your home was built, whether you have a basement or not, the type of HVAC system you have, etc. After filling in your data, you’ll get back your current yearly energy costs and how much you can potentially save with upgrades.

-In addition to installing attic insulation or wall insulation, there are things you can do to increase your savings and help keep your energy bills as low as possible:
+In addition to installing attic insulation in Austin or replacing old wall insulation, there are things you can do to increase your savings and help keep your energy bills as low as possible:

 - Talk to professionals: Some homeowners may be handy and perform many DIY projects around the house—but insulation installation shouldn’t be one of them.
 Installing insulation requires professional expertise to ensure it’s being completed correctly to help you save the most money.